Direct (PROXY-protocol) mode

 Prerequisites

-• A namespace you can use for your application.
-The examples below use team-a.
+• A dedicated namespace for the shared Gateway.
+The examples use gateway.

-• A DNS record pointing at the load balancer’s public IP.
-In the examples all references to team-a.example.com must be replaced by your own domain.
+• A DNS record for each hostname you serve, pointing at the load balancer’s public IP.
+The examples use team-a.example.com; replace it with your own throughout.

 Gateway describes the listeners.
-Put it in your own namespace and reference the cluster GatewayClass named eg.
+Put it in the dedicated gateway namespace and reference the cluster GatewayClass named eg. The allowedRoutes selector is what lets routes in other namespaces attach.

 Create a file called gateway.yaml with the following content: